maximegris/angular-electron/README.md

 ## Use NodeJS Native libraries

-Actually Angular-Cli doesn't seem to be able to import nodeJS native libs or electron libs at compilation time (Webpack error).
+Actually Angular-Cli doesn't seem to be able to import nodeJS native libs or electron libs at compile time (Webpack error).
-If you need to use NodeJS some native libraries like 'fs' or 'os', you **MUST** add it manually in the file `webpack.config.js` in root folder :
+If you need to use NodeJS native libraries like 'fs' or 'os', you **MUST** add it manually in the file `webpack.config.js` in root folder :

 ```javascript
   "externals": {